zifeishan/capital-crunch/proposal/src/proposal.md

 prediction on all investors, would also help tackling the sparsity issue.

-**Feature Extraction.** Designing and extracting features are the key to a successful predictor.
+**Feature extraction.** Designing and extracting features are the key to a successful predictor.
 To fully utilize the information hidden from raw text such as company descriptions and founder bios, we propose to adopt state-of-the-art natural language processing methods